 Also keep in mind that as your business grows & you hire more employees, your policies will change and evolve, and new ones will be added.
 When ever there is a change in legislation it is your responsibility as the business owner to keep your policy handbook up to date.
 Also, when you do make a change to any policy, it’s not enough you update it, print off a new version & insert into the binder.
 You must communicate those changes to your employees.
 This means you need to talk to your employees to tell them of the new changes, get them to read the new policy and get them to sign off on that change.
 So, each time you update a policy, communicate it to them, have them read it and have a sign off at the end of it for the employee to sign.

 Wondering if you are making any of these HR Mistakes?
-Click here to book a free consultation with MKS HR.
+Click here to book a complimentary Discovery Call with MKS HR.